 In general, the decision-making process usually takes about two months.
 Within this period, peer reviewers independently make a recommendation to the Journal Editor as to whether the manuscript should be rejected or accepted (with or without revisions).
-Reviewers use the following form [doc], for their peer-review.
+Reviewers use the following form [blank, doc], for their peer-review.
 The Editor considers all the feedback from peer reviewers and makes an informed decision to accept or decline the manuscript.

 In the case that the manuscript is declined, the Editor provides its author with a grounded conclusion containing the reasons behind the rejection.
 Thereafter one of the following four decisions is made:

 - to accept manuscript for publication without further development by author;

 - to accept manuscript for publication after its development by author;

 - to send manuscript for a profound development and then, to reviewers;

 - to reject publication of manuscript.

 The Journal is published online (Open Access).
 The access to the materials of the Journal’s website is open immediately after the publication of the issue.
 One can post them on other Internet sites with due reference to the website of the Journal.

 By ‘open access’ we mean its free availability on the public internet, permitting any users to read, download, copy, distribute, print, search, or link to the full texts of these articles, crawl them for indexing, pass them as data to software, or use them for any other lawful purpose, without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.

 Indexing, Abstracting, Citation, Archiving